shkron/mySpyChallenge/ReadMe.md

 The application contains 3 tabs:

-* Near Me: Placeholder for your work
+* Near Me: Challenges ordered by the distance to the user
-* New Challenge: Placeholder for your work
+* New Challenge: Create New Challenge flow
 * Data Browser: Tab to allow you to explore the data included in the project.

 If any questions/concerns come up during the challenge, please feel free to reach out to your interview to get answers/clarifications.